Monzo Review: Should you make the switch?

 Investing with Monzo

-Monzo has expanded its services to include investing, allowing you to manage investments alongside your current account in the app.
+Monzo also offers investing services, allowing you to manage investments alongside your current account in the app.
 The platform is provided in partnership with BlackRock, one of the world's largest asset managers.

 What investment accounts are available with Monzo?